MICHAEL BLACKBURN BA MA AFHEA FRSA.

 Prose (Kindle): Sucks To Your Revolution (a selection of articles from The Fortnightly Review).

-Articles, reviews and poems in various places including the Guardian, The Independent, London Magazine, Noorus (Estonia), La Carta De Oliver (Argentina), The Echo Room, Iron, The North, Stand Magazine, Stone Soup, Great Works (online), Exultations And Difficulties (online), Sein Und Werden, Poetry Salzburg Review, The Fortnightly Review; interviews and poems broadcast on Poetry Now (Radio 4), BBC Radio Newcastle, BBC Radio Lincolnshire, Slovak Radio and Radio Wildfire.
+Articles, reviews and poems in various places including the Guardian, The Independent, London Magazine, Noorus (Estonia), La Carta De Oliver (Argentina), The Echo Room, Iron, The North, Stand Magazine, Stone Soup, Great Works (online), Exultations And Difficulties (online), Sein Und Werden, Poetry Salzburg Review, The Fortnightly Review; interviews and poems broadcast on Poetry Now (Radio 4), BBC Radio Newcastle, BBC Radio Lincolnshire, Slovak Radio, Radio Wildfire, Siren Radio, and “Writers Aloud” c/o the Royal Literary Fund (also via iTunes).

 Readings and appearances at MAC (Midlands Arts Centre), The Morden Tower (Newcastle), Brighton Festival, York City Art Gallery, The Bretton Hall Literature Festival, Apples & Snakes (London), Troubador Poets (London), The London Musicians’ Collective, Essex University, Derby Literature Festival, Levoca Poetry Festival (Slovakia), Lincoln Book Festival, LSE Literary Festival, etc.